zetaalphavector/InPars/tpu/README.md

 cd tpu/
 nohup python -u download_data.py &
 ```

+Be sure to have at least 350GB available on disk and follow this [guide](https://github.com/castorini/pygaggle/blob/master/docs/experiments-monot5-tpu.md#setup-environment-on-vm) to install T5 dependencies.

 # Finetuning on synthetic data
 Use a TPU v3-8 to train on each dataset: